Education policy | Gerald R. Ford School of Public Policy

 Policy engagement

-In partnership with the Michigan Department of Education, Education Policy Initiative researchers will study the program's impact to inform state policy.
+In partnership with the Michigan Department of Education, Education Policy Initiative researchers study the program's impact and informs state policy.

 Read more